-Property Description state The current status of the virtual drive.
+Property Description State The current status of the virtual drive.
 These options are available: Optimal Partially Degraded Degraded Offline Current Read Cache Status The read cache policy for the virtual drive.
-These options are available: • No Read Ahead Default Read Cache Policy Read Ahead No Read Ahead Current Write Cache Status The write cache policy for the virtual drive.
-These are available: • Write Back • Write Through • Always Write Back Default Write Cache Policy Default Enabled Disabled

-Property Description Default IO Policy Direct IO Cached IO Access Policy The access policy for the virtual drive.
-These options are available: • Read Write • Read Only • Hidden The Hidden policy is applicable for only hidden virtual drives.
+These options are available: No Read Ahead Default Read Cache Policy Read AheadNo Read Ahead Current Write Cache Status The write cache policy for the virtual drive.
+These are available: Write Back Write Through Always Write Back Default Write Cache Policy Default Enabled Disabled Current IO Status The current IO policy for the virtual drive.
+Default IO Policy Direct IO Cached IO Access Policy The access policy for the virtual drive.
+These options are available: Read Write Read Only Hidden The Hidden policy is applicable for only hidden virtual drives.
 No other access policies are applicable after you select Hidden as the access policy.
 Drive Cache Policy The virtual drive cache setting.
-These options are available: • Unchanged • Enable • Disable Data Format I/O The current physical drive format for the virtual drive I/O performed by the hardware.
+These options are available: Unchanged Enabled Disabled Data Protection Indicates if data protection is enabled or disabled.
+Current Unmap Status The current status of Unmap.